 - Optional 20-inch wheels

-- Chrome grille (Denali edition)
+- Chrome honeycomb grille (Denali)

-- Optional articulating running boards
+- Optional power-operated running boards

 The Yukon's dashboard has the same shape as its GM siblings.
 That's good news because the domed instrument panel, carlike dashboard and flush-mounted buttons make for a handsome design.

 This SUV can seat up to nine occupants when benches are placed in all three rows.
 Some models replace first- and second-row benches with captain's chairs, lowering total seating capacity to seven.
 The third row is removable, but it doesn't fold flat to the floor as some competitors' seats do.
 Third-row seating is standard on all models.
 Interior features include: